 - Don’t panic.
 It’s like those wicker finger puzzles you used to get as prizes at the arcade.
 The more you panic and struggle, the worse things will get and the harder it will be for you to unlock your jaw.
 Just try to breathe in and out in deep, cleansing breaths and move to step two.

 - Apply a hot compress to both sides of the jaw to loosen the muscles that have become tense.

 - If you cannot open and close your jaw, try moving it from side to side.
 This could help push it back into place and allow you to open and close it again.

-- Call (or have someone else call) Dr. George and schedule an appointment to have your jaw checked out to either reset it or to make sure it has reset properly.
+- Call (or have someone else call) Dr Alexandra George and schedule an appointment to have your jaw checked.
+A TMJ dentist and specialist will either reset your jaw or make sure it has properly reset.

 Unlike general dentists, a TMJ dentist specializes in the diagnosis and treatment of TMJ/D. At Pittsburgh Dentist, we take the time to learn about your condition so that we can customize a specific treatment plan.

 We look at the oral and facial structure as a whole, evaluating the muscles of the head and neck, your posture, symptoms, your bite, jaw alignment, and more.
 Once diagnosed, a TMJ dentist will recommend one or more of the following treatment options: